ysawa/jquery-store/README.markdown

 jQuery Store is a light-weight plugin to save and load objects safely.
 The plugin convert almost all types of objects into JSON strings and save them in localStorage.

-## Compatibility
+## Features

-### Storage
+### Safe

-If you have a browser incompatible with localStorage, jQuery Store use only a hash as a storage.
-Thus, if you reload your browser, all data saved will be removed.
-(The plugin is not compatible with userData for IE6/7 as other storage plugins.)
+If you use a browser imcompatible with localStorage, some operations around localStorage must raise errors.
+However, this plugin prevents those errors.
+You can use localStorage safely without being frastrated.

-### Types
+### Compatible With Many Types

 * string
 * array